 Yakitori means Grilled (“Yaki” 焼き) Chicken or Bird (“Tori” 鳥 ).

-In such restaurants, you will most of the time see the chef(s) in front of red hot charcoal, turning and dipping in sauce the skewers and fanning the embers constantly.
-Quite a spectacle.
+In such restaurants, you will most of the time see the chef(s) in front of red hot charcoal, turning and dipping in sauce the skewers and fanning the embers constantly, so quite a spectacle.

 Otherwise, from the beginning of summer, you can get some at convenience store for 100 yens.
 Quite a simple solution when you do not feel like cooking.